-The changes in skin texture, color and appearance brought about by aging are all too familiar: wrinkles, patches of hyperpigmentation in places and loss of pigment in others, areas of purpura caused by broken blood vessels, keratoses, broken capillaries and skin tags.
+The changes in skin texture, color, and appearance brought about by aging are all too familiar: wrinkles, patches of hyperpigmentation in places and loss of pigment in others, areas of purpura caused by broken blood vessels, keratoses, broken capillaries, and skin tags.
 These changes are associated with changes in skin function.
-Skin elasticity decreases, the protective barrier function becomes compromised, skin builds layers of dead skin cells and loses its healthy glow and pores enlarge.
+Skin elasticity decreases, the protective barrier function becomes compromised, the skin builds layers of dead skin cells, loses its healthy glow, and pores enlarge.
 To top it all off, pigmentation disorders and Melasma increase.

 Melasma is a chronic condition that primarily affects healthy women of childbearing age.
-It is believed that a combination of sun exposure, hormones and genetic susceptibility lead to the development of the characteristic blotchy skin associated with Melasma.
-Traditionally, its treatment has been based on four distinctly different, but interrelated modalities:
+It is believed that a combination of sun exposure, hormones, and genetic susceptibility leads to developing the characteristic blotchy skin associated with Melasma.
+Traditionally, its treatment has been based on four distinctly different but interrelated modalities:

 - Avoidance of UV exposure;

 - Selective light-based and laser-based photothermolysis of melanocytes or melanin; and

 - Chemical or mechanical exfoliation.

 Before starting any protocol to lighten the skin, it is important to understand the primary causes of most hyperpigmentation: unprotected sun exposure and glycation.
 What is glycation, you ask?
 Glycation is a physiological reaction in the body when simple sugar molecules such as fructose or glucose become attached to proteins or lipid fats without the moderation of an enzyme, which results in rogue formation molecules known as advanced glycation end products (AGEs).
 This leads to several health problems, including skin discoloration and inflammation.